Cayman Islands Wedding Traditions Complete Guide for Modern Couples

 What Is Caymanian Wedding Feast?

 Caymanian wedding feasts are elaborate meals featuring turtle stewTUR-tul stoo, fresh seafood, and traditional sides, typically serving 50-200 guests at costs of CI$50-150 (US$63-188) per person.
-These culinary celebrations reflect 300 years of Caribbean, British, and Jamaican influences.
+These culinary celebrations reflect centuries of Caribbean, British, and Jamaican influences.

 Traditional Wedding Menu Components